The Canal, legendary hats, and the San Blas are a few things we instantly associate with Panama, but what is Panama famous for besides these?

 Out of the almost 400 islands, only 49 are inhabited, but the San Blas are worldwide famous for their pristine water and generally untouched ecosystem.
 Each small island is a paradise, with crystal clear water, white sand, coconut trees, a few huts, and not much more.
 If you ever want to escape, this is the place to go!

-Darien is surely one of the richest places on the earth in terms of biodiversity, but it’s far from being the only place famous for it in Panama.
+Darien is undoubtedly one of the wealthiest places on the earth in terms of biodiversity, but it’s far from being the only place famous for it in Panama.
 The country is covered with parks and dense forests hosting more than 10 000 different native plant species, including more than 1 500 varieties of trees, 1 400 types of orchids, and 678 ferns.
 These are astonishing numbers for such a small country.

 So, why are they called Panama hats?
-The expression Panama hat started in the 1850s when hat makers from Ecuador migrated to Panama City, where they could sell much bigger volumes of hats.
+The expression Panama hat started in the 1850s when hat makers from Ecuador migrated to Panama City, where they could sell much more significant volumes of hats.
 People started seeing these beautiful, quality hats in Panama and called them “Panama hats,” ignoring that they came from Ecuador and originated a few centuries earlier.

 The Panama papers are a set of 11.5 million documents (2.6TB of data) that detail financial and attorney-client information of more than 200 000 entities that were leaked in 2016.
 This was mainly personal and financial information about wealthy people and public officials.
-They are called Panama papers because they were taken from the Panamanian law firm “Mossack Fonseca”.
+They are called Panama papers because they were taken from the Panamanian law firm “Mossack Fonseca.”

 While offshores are legal, reports divulged the papers found trails to quite a few illegal activities, including fraud, tax evasion, and evading international sanctions.
 The repercussions of this scandal have been huge, with famous people and organizations being caught on it.